Skip to content

 Updated Hook Logic (validate-destructive-op.py):

-# ... (add this near the top of the script)
+# ... (add near top)

-project_dir = os.path.dirname(input_data.get('transcript_path', ''))
+project_dir = os.path.dirname(data.get('transcript_path', ''))

 CODE_LOCK_FILE = os.path.join(project_dir, '.codelock')